 Christ must bear, The cross, the nails the soldier's spear.
-3.

-His holiest wounds be now our stay, Most worthy of all praise for ay :The reed, the vinegar, the gall, The bitterness of death withal.
+3. His holiest wounds be now our stay, Most worthy of all praise for ay :The reed, the vinegar, the gall, The bitterness of death withal.
 4. May these our passions satisfy, O'erwhelm us with their sweetness high And fill our soul and each pursuit With sacred virtues, glorious fruit.
-5. O Crucified we thee adore, With all our heart we thee implore, In heaven with the sainted bands To join at last our longing hands.
-6. To Christ all praise and honour be, Betrayed into captivity, Who, on the bitter tree secured, For all the people death endured.
-Amen.
+5. O Crucified we thee adore,

+With all our heart we thee implore, In heaven with the sainted the Son of God.
+Ps.
+Blessed be the Lord.
+[64].